ifhDev/window_temp_alert/README.md

 # Window Temp Alert

-This is a Python utility that helps you know when it's cool enough outside to open your windows.
+This is a Python utility that helps you know when it's cool enough outside to open your windows or when it's time to close them in the morning.
 Perfect for hot weather, city dwellers, or anyone trying to optimize home ventilation and energy use.

 ---